Extra Time Problems Hero

 Laws Examined

-Law 3 is designed to encourage fair play.
+Law 4 is designed to encourage fair play.
 Teams who received red cards during normal play will be at a disadvantage during ADG.
+For instance, in a 11v10 scenario, the team with 11 players will have a contest where an attacker goes 1v1 against the goalkeeper.

-Law 4 requires each team to designate their five attackers with the referee prior to the start of ADG.
+Law 5 requires each team to designate their five attackers with the referee and centre circle assistant referee prior to the start of ADG.
 If a team has had a player or players sent off during the match, the law ensures the team still fields an attacker for five contests.

 During ADG